MissAle17/NYSE_Price_Prediction/README.md

 ### The Data

 The data set we will be working with is from the New York Stock Exchange (NYSE) and represent the historical prices and other fundamental data points of the S&P 500 from 2010 to the end of 2016.
-The original dataset can be found on Kaggle
+The original dataset can be found on [Kaggle](https://www.kaggle.com/dgawlik/nyse).

 I chose to take an in depth look at one stock, Google ("GOOG"), comparing it to its competitors, and ultimately using its prices and a the only input variable over time in my models.
 Ultimately, I ended up at a model that explained more than a whole percentage point of price variation.
 I was very pleased with the outcome as I expected that the prices would explain even less.
 There will be further discussion after my explanation of the models used.